-Welcome to Day 1302 of our Wisdom-Trek, and thank you for joining me.
+Welcome to Day 2121 of Wisdom-Trek, and thank you for joining me.

 This is Guthrie Chamberlain, Your Guide to Wisdom